boerremk/Fibaro/Miele/readme.md

 # Miele

-Miele ia a Homecenter 2 scene and a virtual deivice that shows information of a Miele washing machine.
+Miele is a Homecenter 2 scene and a virtual deivice that shows information of a Miele washing machine.

 ## Requirements
 - Miele account
-- At least one Miele devices
+- At least one Miele devices (for now it only support a washing machine)

 ## Installation
 ##### Scene